kvadityasrivatsa/mern_stack_dev/README.md

 		- Current Quantity fulfilled
 		- Status

-Although there's still a long way to go, MineCart™ will keep being developed, and hopefully come to the rescue of the hostel dwellers in solving this age old problem ;)
+Although there's still a long way to go, MineCart will keep being developed, and hopefully come to the rescue of the hostel dwellers in solving this age old problem ;)

-NOTICE: All rights of MineCart™ are reserved solely by KV Aditya Srivatsa®.
-Any attempts at
-		plagiarism will be dealt with serious repercussions.